nanasheesh/simple-zerodha-app/README.md

 # Zerodha Landing Page

 This is a simple landing page for the Zerodha app.
-You can visit the deployed page by clicking on this link: [https://zerodha-landing-page.vercel.app/]

 ## About the Project